 Lawful basis – Contract

-Personal details including:
+Personal details will include:

-- Communication with SIT including:
+Communication with SiT including:

 Lawful basis – Legitimate Interest

 We process personal information for certain legitimate interests related to the business purposes listed above.
-‘Legitimate Interest’ means the interest of our company in conducting and managing our business (to enable us to give you the best service in the most secure way).
+‘Legitimate Interest’ means the interest of our charity in conducting and managing our business (to enable us to give you the best service in the most secure way).

-Lawful basis – Legal obligation
+Lawful basis – Legal Obligation

 We process personal information for certain legal obligations.
 This is where the processing is necessary to comply with legislation or the law.